pwlmaciejewski/grunt-rm/README.md

 grunt-rm
 ========

-Grunt multi-task that removes specified files.
+Grunt multi-task that removes specified files and directories.

 ## Installation